Thursday, November 24, 2022

 THEN IT was show time as a singer delivered a dozen heartfelt songs -- eyes closed, shawl tightly held.

-Flamenco in Barcelona is the Spanish
+Flamenco in Barcelona is the Spanish expression of emotion

-at the popular Flamenco Cordobes.
+and soul.
+Here, a rousing show at popular Flamenco Cordobes.

 The two art forms -- fado and flamenco -- are time honored and youngsters are taught reverence for them at an early age.